IPvZero/Archiving_Telemetry/README.md

 ### Use Case Description

 This script uses Nornir to collect a selection of chosen "show commands" in order to gather network statistics.
 The script will first create an archive folder named "config-archive", and within that a range of date-stamped subfolders - one for every day the script is deployed.
 Inside each day there will exist an individual folder created for every show command entered containing its output - allowing network administrators to easily document, reference and compare the network's health and performance on a day-by-day basis.
+The script can be easily edited to include the show commands of your choice, as shown in the video demonstration.

 ![teaser image](./Images/archivingtelpic.png)